Dolus-Mendacius/ASAA-prototype/README.md

 # ASAA on :8080, benchmark target on :8000
 ```

-Point Mode 1 at the bundled benchmark target (`http://127.0.0.1:8000/`) or at a
-real authorised benchmark such as OWASP Juice Shop / DVWA / Metasploitable 2.

----

 **Mailtrap setup (2 min):** create a free account at mailtrap.io → Email Testing
 → your Inbox → SMTP Settings → copy the host, port, username, and password into
 `.env` (`ASAA_SMTP_HOST/PORT/USER/PASS`).
 Then use the "Email report" button;